Nano-Bio Research Lab (NBRL)

-We, the nano-BILYans, are an interdisciplinary research group, working in translating nanotechnology for biomedical applications. nano-BILY is developing group of members coming from a variety of backgrounds, including biotechnology, polymer technology, materials science, chemistry, physiology, and pharmacy. nano-BILY also include collaborative team of academicians, scientists, clinicians, and industry personnel.
-The following themes is the current focus of nano-BILY:
+We, are an interdisciplinary research group, working in translating nanotechnology for biomedical applications.
+NBRL is a new and developing group of members coming from a variety of backgrounds, including biotechnology, polymer technology, materials science, chemistry, physiology, and pharmacy.
+NBRL also include collaborative team of academicians, scientists, clinicians, and industry personnel.
+The following themes is the current focus of NBRL:

 Nanomedicine and Drug / Gene Delivery

 NBRL will be focussing on taking up the existing challenges in biomedical sector to develop prototypes / products / processes for nano-formulations for different drug / gene delivery.
 We are aiming on safely and efficiently translating new therapeutic agents from bench to bedside with the goal of improving human health.

 At the current stage, NBRL is working on engineering nanomaterials for their possible applications in bone, wound, and inflammatory diseases.
 The interdisciplinary team of academicians, clinicians, industry personnel, and scientists are focussing to solve the challenge in collaboration.

 The nano–bio interactions will not only influence the function and fate of nano-formulations, but also affect the therapeutic behaviour of the formulation.
 Understanding the behaviour of nano-formulations in biological environment is also a focus of NBRL.
 NBRL is focussing to evaluate the basic mechanisms of the reactions at nanomaterial–biology (nano–bio) interfaces and find strategies to manipulate the nano–bio reactions for its biomedical applications.